OpenOLAT/OpenOLAT-docs/sites/manual_admin/docs/usermanagement/Create_User.md

 ## Create system user

-Mandatory fields are the user name, first name, last name and e-mail address.
+Mandatory fields are the username, first name, last name and e-mail address.
 In addition, further information can be stored.
 The "Account expiration" option can also be used to define an end or expiration date for the account.